Communities at Risk: Security Infrastructure Program (SIP): Frequently Asked Questions

 Private, not-for-profit organizations, associations or societies that are clearly linked to a community at-risk of hate-motivated crime are eligible to apply for the SIP, but are limited to:

-The applicant must also submit a complete application package, which includes the following:
+The applicant must also submit a complete application package, which includes the following required documentation:

-the budget, using the mandatory budget template provided on the SIP website.
+- a completed and detailed budget, using the mandatory budget template provided on the SIP website.
 Only items listed in the budget will be considered for funding;

 - two (2) detailed and comparable quotes, each completed by and originating from two different security companies, of all the requested security equipment and renovation using the mandatory quote template provided on the SIP website.

-training on how to respond to an event only requires one quote from a certified security professional on the official company/consultant’s letterhead.
+- training on how to respond to an event only requires one quote from a certified security professional on the official company/consultant’s letterhead.
 The quote must include the number of hours of training required, the number of participants to attend the training, the cost per hour or per participant, and the total cost.

-Sketches and floorplans of the project site with clear markings indicating the exact location where all the requested equipment would be installed.
-The sketches and floorplans are drawings and pictures of the layout of your facility, either inside or outside.
+- Sketches or floorplans of the project site with clear markings indicating the exact location of where all the requested equipment would be installed.
+The sketches and floorplans are drawings of the layout of your facility, either inside or outside.
 Recent photographs (less than 1 year) with clear markings of where the proposed security equipment would be installed can also be submitted as supplemental documentation in addition to the required sketches or floorplans.

-A minimum of two (2) recent letters of support from the community for the proposed project.
+- A minimum of two (2) recent letters from the community supporting the proposed project.

 The list of expenditures has been expanded to also include basic training for staff to respond to a hate-motivated incident.
 This could entail hiring a certified security professional to provide training to the personnel of the organization (including volunteers) to improve on their abilities and knowledge for all aspects of security.
 Public Safety Canada’s contribution cannot exceed $10,000.